Curiousss/EVA/Phase2/Session9/Readme.md

+#T3D
+## Concept and Code

+### Introduction

+Before getting into the details of the code lets get the overall picture of T3D.

-- Continuous Action Spaces, we use the quatntiy of the Q values as well.
+Continuous Action Spaces, we use the quatntiy of the Q values as well.
 Hence we do not use Softmax since the value of the prediction is used.

 #### Actor
 - Actor runs randomly to fill the expereince replay.
 - Many Actors are running Asynchronously to fill the replay buffer.